social-protocols/quality-news/README.md

      rank   →  upvotes

-Story is a confounding variable: it has a direct effect on upvotes, but because of the ranking algorithm, story also has an indirect effect on upvotes through rank.
-This means that the relationship between rank and upvotes is not entirely causal: even if rank had no direct effect on upvotes, there would be a correlation between rank and upvotes in the data!
+Story is a confounding variable: it has a direct effect on upvotes, but because the ranking algorithm favors more up-votable stories, it also has a direct effect on rank.
+This means that even if rank had no direct effect on upvotes, there would be a correlation between rank and upvotes in the data!

 Isolating the **direct causal effect** of rank on upvotes is important, because to properly adjust a story's score for rank, we need to know how many upvotes a story received **because** of the rank it was shown at, and how many it received **because** of how up-votable is is.

 We plan to publish a writeup on our approach to isolating the causal effect of rank on upvotes soon.

 Solving this problem tells us the share of upvotes that we would **expect** at each rank **if the ranking algorithm where completely random**.